UTSA-ICS/galahad/docs/test-plan/3.0-user/canvas_user_guide.md

 	    }
 	]

-SSH into the IP given in the above output for firefox123 from excalibur, then pull up a shell in the docker container
+SSH into the virtue given in the above output, then open a shell in the docker container

 	sudo docker exec -ti firefox bash

-Then, ps for the xpra session
+Then, kill the xpra session.
+You can find the pid with

 	ps aux | grep xpra

-And kill this session.
 Then run

 	./kickoff.sh

-To restart the service.
+To restart xpra.
 You can safely ignore warnings about the .xpra directory already existing.

-Ideally this should work!
-If it doesnt, ask Mark or Farhan or Jon, and update the guide to reflect corrects.
-Good luck.
+If this doesnt work, ask Mark, Farhan, or Jon, and please update this guide to reflect changes.